8 of the Best Travel-Friendly Vibrators to Pack for Your Next Vacation

 • I would have preferred dual-directional controls, preferably on the toy itself but at least on the remote control.

-This might be petty, and admittedly isn’t a gripe with the toy itself, but this bit of the marketing copy also really bugs me: “Put on your sexiest lingerie, grab Swirlii and put it right into your panties.
+This might be petty, and admittedly isn’t a gripe with the toy itself, but this bit of Tracy’s Dog’s marketing copy also really bugs me: “Put on your sexiest lingerie, grab Swirlii and put it right into your panties.
 Call up your partner and hand him a remote.”
 Why are we assuming my partner is a “him”?
 I literally work in this industry and I still find this kind of assumed heteronormativity so so offputting and alienating.

 Verdict

-There were a lot of things about the Swirlii that I liked.
+There were a lot of things about the Tracy’s Dog Swirlii that I liked.
 Overall, though, I unfortunately have to conclude it’s not one for me due to the diameter of the insertable portions and the buzziness of the vibrations.
 I still think it’s a well-designed product and will work very well for many people, especially those who are comfortable with wider insertables and who enjoy strong but buzzy vibrations.

 I’m glad it exists, but I think I’ll likely be passing it along for someone else to enjoy.